Why Am I Unhappy? 7 Examples of How We Get Disconnected from our Values and Ourselves!

 EXAMPLE: A value of excellence could become so important and extreme that we sacrifice our weekend (and attending our child's football match) to finish something to an excessively high standard.
 Excellence has become perfectionism - and has trumped important values like love, family and happiness.
 We feel miserable but don't know how to let go.

-6. Who am I?
-We observe qualities in someone we admire and try to emulate their values - when it isn't really who WE are.
+Who are you anyway?
+Sometimes we observe qualities in someone we admire and try to emulate their values—when it isn't really who WE are.

-7. Should Values: We grew up in an environment where we were constantly told how to be, and were rewarded with love and affection when we did what was expected of us.
+We may have grown up in an environment where we were constantly told how to be, and were rewarded with love and affection when we did what was expected of us.

 EXAMPLE: We've done everything right, we have the perfect life and everyone says how lucky we are.
 We know we SHOULD be happy, yet we feel like we are living someone else's life.
 We are unhappy and frustrated but can't explain why.
 We are living "should" values, instead of our own.